Blog

 Structured data gives AI engines explicit context.
 It tells them "this is a product, here's the price, here's the review score" or "this is an FAQ, here's the question, here's the answer."
 Without it, AI has to guess.
 And when AI guesses, it pulls from sites that made the information easier to parse.

 The results back this up.
-Sites that implemented structured data and FAQ blocks saw a 44% increase in AI search citations.
+Sites that implement structured data and FAQ blocks consistently see meaningful gains in AI search citations.
 That's the difference between showing up in AI answers and getting passed over entirely.

 The Citation Economy: How Structured Data Affects AI Visibility in 2026